West Burton power stations: Coal store

 West Burton Power Station was used as a testing ground for the merry-go-round train system in 1965 which would be introduced at all 500 MW and above power stations.
 During the stations' early life in the 1970s and under the merry-go-round train agreement with British Rail and the National Coal Board, no deliveries were made at the weekends.
 The coal store has capacity for over three months' operation of the station.
 When discharged from the railway wagons, the coal drops into the hoppers immediately under the track, where it is scooped out evenly along the length of the hoppers by remotely operated paddle feeder machines.
-These deposit the coal on two twin deep-trough belt conveyors 1371.6 mm wide, each with a capacity of 1,361 t/h (1,500 tons per hour) at 137.16 m/min (450 ft/min).
+These deposit the coal on two twin deep-trough belt conveyors 1371.6 mm wide, each with a capacity of 1,361 tonnes/hour at 137.16 m/min (450 ft/min).
 The belt conveyors feed coal via the screening and crushing plant, where it is also passed through magnetic separators, to the transfer tower.

 From this tower the coal can be passed to stock via a boom stacker or direct to the boiler house.
 There are seven belt weighers installed in the conveyor system, to enable checks to be made on the coal quantities passed to stock, re-claimed from stock and finally passed to the boiler house bunkers.

-The four 2,722-tonne-capacity (3,000-ton) boiler bunkers will hold enough coal for overnight operation without drawing from the coal store.
-The normal maximum consumption of each boiler is approximately 181.4 t/h (200 tons per hour).
+The four 2,722-tonne capacity boiler bunkers will hold enough coal for overnight operation without drawing from the coal store.
+The normal maximum consumption of each boiler is approximately 181.4 tonnes/hour.